pStrachota/AUCTIONS_SPRING_BOOT/README.md

 - User cannot delete auction (of licitation type) when there are already bids for this auction
 - Max auction time is 30 days
 - User can only delete highest price bid for given licitation
-- User can only delete their own bid (it is checked via email address)
+- User can only delete his / her bid (it is checked via email address)
-- And of course, wide range of validation (cannot apply negative price or auction end time cannot be in past etc)
+- And of course, wide range of validation (cannot apply negative price or auction end time cannot be in past etc.)

 ## Endpoints